Fantominium/nextjs-blog/README.md

 Also to do on server side:
  - look up how to write reponse headers properly, I remember seeing it before when learning node js
  - start here https://www.w3schools.com/nodejs/nodejs_http.asp

+Client side:
+ - reneder a message for successful form submission and have it dissapear after a few seconds